Skip to main content

 You ask her some questions about her relationship.
 She has not been sexually active before.
 Her boyfriend is aged 18 and also at school.
 They have been together for 6 months and her family know him.
 They have not yet had sex, but have talked about it.

-You discuss consent and have a look at the brief cup of tea video (3min).
+You discuss consent and provide her the link to theTea and Consent video (3min).
 Miss S tells you she has not felt pressured to do anything she doesn’t want to do.

 You move on to discussing LARCs.

-LARCs: effective yet underused
+LARCs: effective and safe

 Currently available long-acting reversible contraceptives (LARCs) in New Zealand include the progesterone-releasing implant Jadelle®, the copper intra-uterine device (IUD), and the progesterone-releasing intra-uterine systems (IUSs) Jaydess® and Mirena®.